 The first time I read Tara Singh it was as if a prism had been held to the light.
 Suddenly, the light was both simpler and more complex.
 It was both lovelier and deeper.
 It is hard to write about that moment – even now – without resorting to cliche.
 The feeling that a gap in my understanding of spiritual matters had been bridged – maybe better to say “could” be bridged – was pervasive.
 Here at last was the teacher.

 A Course in Miracles is a difficult text on many levels.
 It is extremely abstract.
 Its origins invite wonder, skepticism and doubt in equal measure.
-And, at least for me, it is a tricky thing to bring into practice.
+And, at least for me, it is a tricky curriculum to bring into practice.
 With the course, it is sometimes easy to “talk the walk.”
 In fact, I think some very well-meaning people – me included – do just that.

 In part, that was because my interactions with ACIM quickly moved away from a sort of Christian-centered practice.
 Initially, I was praying to the same God and having the same idealistic and reverential relationship with Jesus that I had since I was old enough to toddle into Catechism classes.
 God was a stern taskmaster that I feared and Jesus was the son I could never be.
-I simultaneously wanted their love and hated them for making me want it and not just giving it.
+I simultaneously wanted their love and hated them for making me want it and not just giving it away freely.

 But after a few months of sincere practice – doing each lesson, reading and re-reading the text, and exploring some of the work of the more popular teachers – there was a shift.
 In fact, I remember very clearly being out in the fields with the dogs, looking at the stars at about 4 a.m..
 It was the spot in our walks where I always stopped to say a prayer.
 A beautiful quiet place!
 And I realized as I began to pray that the course was not positing any external intelligent being running the show.
 God was not separate, judgmental, or bent on revenge.
 That was my fantasy.
-It was not what the course was teaching.
+It was not what A Course in Miracles was teaching.

 I was dizzy because I realized that everything I had been thinking – for my whole life to that point, because I have always been thinking and relating and wondering about God and Jesus and Spirit and all of that – was wrong.
 Or rather, that the course was gently asking me to consider another possibility.
 And because I found the course so comforting and practical, I was able to consider that perhaps what it was suggesting was true.
 Or more helpful.